jtkovacs/jtkovacs.github.io/REFS/project-management.md

 - Complete, correct, unambiguous, verifiable
 - Necessary, feasible, prioritized

+Per Av ison and Fitzger (2006) qtd in Dennis et al. (2012), common problems with requirements determination are:

+- Inadequate access to users or access to the wrong users for requirements elicitation
+- Requirements are inadequately specified
+- The inevitably iterative nature of requirements is poorly managed
+- Requirements are not verified or validated

 Dennis et al. (2012) note that the analysis and design phases of a system implementation effort are very closely linked.
 That is, the product/s of requirements analysis are "initial designs".
 They also note that requirements are expressed first as **business requirements** (from the perspective of stakeholders, including users) and then as **system requirements** (from the perspective of developers).
-Requirements are also categorized as **functional** (business tasks a system must perform) and **nonfunctional** (operational, performance, security, cultural and political requirements that affect system requirements and may arise from regulations such as Sarbanes-Oxley or the desire to comply with standards such as [COBIT,](https://www.isaca.org/COBIT/Pages/default.aspx) [ISO 9000,](https://www.iso.org/iso-9001-quality-management.html), and the [Capability Maturity Model).](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=6759)
+Requirements are also categorized as **functional** (business tasks a system must perform) and **nonfunctional** (operational, performance, security, cultural and political requirements that affect system requirements and may arise from regulations such as Sarbanes-Oxley or the desire to comply with standards such as [COBIT,](https://www.isaca.org/COBIT/Pages/default.aspx) [ISO 9000,](https://www.iso.org/iso-9001-quality-management.html) and the [Capability Maturity Model).](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=6759)

 ### Gathering requirements